TRIQS/triqs_0.x/doc/user_manual/wien2k/analysis.rst

   There are methods included e.g. in the ALPS package, which can be used for these purposes.
 But be careful: All these methods have to be used very carefully!!

-The analysing tools can be found in an extension of the :class:`SumK_LDA` class, they are loaded by::
+The analysing tools can be found in an extension of the :class:`SumkLDA` class, they are loaded by::

   from pytriqs.dft.sumk_lda_tools import *

-This import the module ``SumK_LDA_tools``.
+This import the module ``SumkLDATools``.
 There are two practical tools, for which you don't need a self energy on the real axis:

   * The density of states of the Wannier orbitals.